Planetary Science Division Corner

 Planetary Science Decadal Survey

-Download Visions and Voyages for Planetary Science in the Decade 2013-2022 (9.7 MB), this document sets out priorities for which planetary missions should be undertaken in the next ten years.
+Download Visions and Voyages for Planetary Science in the Decade 2013-2022 (PDF - 9.7 MB), this document sets out priorities for which planetary missions should be undertaken in the next ten years.
 For links to presentations on this subject from the LPSC meeting, presentations on this subject by Jim Green, and the Decadal Survey town hall schedule across the nation see http://solarsystem.nasa.gov/2013decadal/.

 The Planetary Science Decadal Survey is organized by the National Research Council at the request of NASA and NSF.
 Its objective is to set clear priorities for solar system exploration for the coming decade.
 NASA and Congress and the Office of Management and Budget highly value the decadal survey process for establishing NASA's science priorities.